 - Working collaboratively with over 200 Adoption Partner Organizations (501C3) -providing reduced or no cost adoptions for the registered partners-animals receive rabies vaccinations and microchip at no cost,

 - Establishing a Pre-Sterile program where available animals are altered, micro-chipped and vaccinated to increase their adoptability and be able to go home the same day as adopted by their forever family,

 - Participating in community events throughout SEAACA’s service region,

 - Working with a revamped Volunteer Program, SEAACA has volunteers on and off-site to help with the animals and humane education,

 - Transporting unclaimed and not adopted animals to other Animal Control Agencies or Humane Societies with openings at their Centers,

 - Created an E-Newsletter to inform and educate pet owners and potential adopters encouraging the public to visit the Care Center to find a new family member,

 SEAACA is celebrating the hard work and dedication of SEAACA's Staff, Volunteers and Community Partners.
-Included as attachments to this section are statistics prepared annually from 2013-2016 as well one chart comparing all four years showing positive progress over the four year period.
+Included as attachments to this section are statistics prepared annually from 2013-2019 as well as two comparison charts comparing 2013-2017 and 2018-2019.

 Click on the blue text below to view the attachments.